VeselinMar/ImageEditor/README.md

 # Image Editor

-A terminal based script that allows a user to modify images in bulk
+<p>A terminal based script that allows a user to modify images in bulk</p>

+### Available filters:
+1. Black and White
+2. Pop Art